 There are several tests which measure circulating tumor cells.
 Unfortunately, they use different methodologies, and most are of questionable reliability.
 Only one CTC test is FDA cleared, and that is the CELLSEARCH test.
 This test is readily available in the United States through most standard labs.
 It is approved to detect circulating tumor cells of breast, colorectal, and prostate origin.
 Those patients who are found to have some level of circulating tumor cells through this test have a worse prognosis.
 Although the CELLSEARCH test is the only FDA cleared CTC test, I believe that the Biocept CTC test is more informative.
 Its advanced technology allows for a wide variety of CTCs to be measured, and thus provides the best evaluation of cancer’s systemic burden inside the body.
 Biocept is located in California, and typically has a turnaround time of about one week for results.

 There are other circulating tumor cell analyses performed by labs outside the United States.
 The most well-known of these is the “Greek test,” developed by the Research Genetic Cancer Centre (R.G.C.C.) in Greece.
 The formal name of this test is Onconomics Plus.
-The Onconomics Plus test is used by some practitioners to analyze the number of circulating tumor cells, and also additional information.
+The Onconomics Plus test is used by some alternative practitioners to analyze the number of circulating tumor cells, and also additional information.
 It uses a different methodology from the CELLSEARCH and Biocept CTC tests, so these results cannot be directly compared and I do not feel that it is a reliable test.
-In our office, we use the Biocept test to measure CTC’s.
+In our office, we use the Biocept test to measure CTCs when indicated.